< Back

 For limited life entities, such as private equity funds, if a plan for liquidation was specified in the governing documents from the entity’s inception, the entity should apply the liquidation basis of accounting ONLY if the approved plan differs from the plan for liquidation that was established at inception.

-What is required under the liquidation basis of accounting?
+How is the liquidation basis of accounting applied?

 Once an investment company determines that applying the liquidation basis of accounting is appropriate, the recognition and measurement of accounts would change.
 Financial statement presentation and disclosures also change.
 The investment company must remeasure its assets, other items not previously recognized, liabilities and the accruals of expense, and income at each financial statement reporting date.